The Making of the Modern Mind

-Similarly, the behavior of each individual reflects on the group as a whole — and less directly but just as importantly, on the nature of Manchester College, and of U.S. citizens in general.
+Similarly, the behavior of each individual reflects on the group as a whole — and less directly but just as importantly, on the nature of Manchester University, and of U.S. citizens in general.

 We are visitors to another country, and we are ambassadors from our own.
 We all need to act accordingly.